agapow/simpleredcapbuilder/README.txt

 * Enclosed items (e.g. sections and items within forms) that are not included will not be included either.

 * Having any selected tag will lead to an item being included - it doesn't need to have all the selected tags.

 See the example ``simple-and-tagged`` for an illustration.
 Note that the ``-n`` flag is useful for labelling the output of selectively tagged schema.

+Finally, the builder can also import files of values for inclusion in the file.
+These files of "external variables / values" are passed into the template when rendering it and substitute in like the iteration values, i.e. like any other jinja2 value.
+See the ``invars`` files in ``examples``.
+Formats accepted are .ini / config, JSON and YAML.

 Various tips